Zoo intern killed by lion 'died following her passion,' family says

 Frost told NBC News she hopes people will give Black's family, the Conservators Center, and the zoo's other lions time to grieve.

 The Conservators Center is closed until further notice.
-The center, which houses more than 80 animals, was founded in 1999 and in 2007 was opened to visitors.
+The center, a nonprofit which houses more than 80 animals, was founded in 1999 and in 2007 was opened to visitors.
+It is not accredited by the Association of Zoos & Aquariums.

 More then 16,000 people visit the zoo each year, according to their website.
 The center employs about 12 people full-time "and is a hub of volunteer activity," the site says.